 The College of Medicine offers an integrated MD-PhD curriculum that enables students to fulfill all requirements and earn the Doctor of Medicine and the Doctor of Philosophy.

-Students interested in pursuing a combined MD/PhD degree must apply and be accepted into medical school and the Biomedical Sciences PhD program.
-Separate applications are required, and students wishing to pursue this joint degree program should indicate this on both applications.
+Students interested in pursuing a combined MD-PhD degree must apply and be accepted into the medical school and the Biomedical Sciences PhD program.
+Separate applications are required and students wishing to pursue this joint degree program should indicate this on both applications.

 - Applicants are required to take the MCAT Exam by October 2017

 - Applicants are required to Build/Complete the AMCAS Application by November 2017

 The MD Program Admissions Office will begin to communicate with applicants upon receipt of a verified AMCAS application.
 The Admissions Office will conduct a brief review to ensure that the application meets or exceeds the minimum GPA and MCAT scores, as well as citizenship requirements.
 Upon verification of these elements, the Admissions Office will send an email to each qualified applicant that includes the link to the Supplemental Application.

 For those applications that have been verified by AMCAS and meet minimum GPA and citizenship requirements, but do not yet include an MCAT score: the Admissions Office will send the link to the Supplemental Application, if the MCAT exam is scheduled for that application year.